eelxpeng/RVAE/README.md

 For generating the sweeping curves in the paper, the experiment code is experiment_rvae.py, where the latent dimension is varied with [5, 10, 20, 40, 50], and each experiment is repeated for 5 times.

-* The data for citeulike-t is added in data/citeulike-t.
-And the experiment code for citeulike-t is added for reference in citeulike-t/
+* The data for citeulike-t and arXiv is added in data/.
+And the experiment code for citeulike-t and arXiv is added for reference in citeulike-t/ and arXiv/